 My flight back to Iqaluit was delayed for two days because of fog, then delayed again because of a deadly plane crash in the Central Arctic then delayed another five days because of fog.
 On the evening I finally left Cape Dorset my turboprop plane climbed quickly into a lavender sky.
 By the time I looked back the community was a button of light in a welt of black, and then there was only black.
 A stewardess passed around drinks.
 Back in Iqaluit, curious about the nursing home the bum Joe so aggressively avoided, I arranged to meet with a woman named Mary Akpalialuk.

 She picked me up one afternoon in her red Ford F-150.
 Mary was beefy and wore a leather jacket and dark shades.
 We parked in the gravel lot of the Nakasuk Elementary School, a white windowless hexagon, like a great prong-less snowflake.
-Across the street was a donut shop where drug dealers gathered and beside that was the nursing home, the oldest in the territory, and where nine years ago Mary had deposited her parents.
+Across the street was a donut shop where drug dealers gathered and besides that was the nursing home, the oldest in the territory, and where nine years ago Mary had deposited her parents.
 “I thought this place was good for them,” she said, nodding at the home.

-Her parents had been living happily in Pangnirtung, a Baffin Island community framed by towering U-shaped mountains, when Mary’s father had a stroke.
-He was medevacked to Ottawa and returned in a wheel chair, the left side of his body paralyzed.
+Her parents had been living happily in Pangnirtung, a Baffin Island community framed by towering U-shaped mountains when Mary’s father had a stroke.
+He was medevacked to Ottawa and returned in a wheelchair, the left side of his body paralyzed.
 Then, Mary’s mother broke her hip.
 Her parents needed full-time care but her siblings had jobs and so did Mary.
 With pangs of regret, she did what any good daughter would have done, and set them up in a nursing home.
 But the elders were neglected, said Mary.
 They were fed pork instead of walrus, and requests for a special mobile bed a physiotherapist had recommended for her father went ignored.
 “He did some bowel movements and no one cleaned him,” said Mary.
 “He would start itching and the mess would be around his fingers and face.
 It was horrible.”

-Mary’s parents were now dead and she had new worries, raising a teenage daughter, making her mortgage and a demanding government job.
+Mary’s parents were now dead and she had new worries, raising a teenage daughter, making her mortgage, and a demanding government job.
 Sometimes she drank.
 Mary started driving, she wanted to show me Iqaluit.
-We passed a bustling post office, a string of trapezoidal government buildings and a pair of banks.
+We passed a bustling post office, a string of trapezoidal government buildings, and a pair of banks.
 Litter-lined streams ran through town to the beach, where Joe continued to live, though several nearby sheds used by hunters to store supplies had recently been demolished by bulldozers, part of a city-wide beautification project led by a bright progressive new female mayor.
 “I remember growing up,” said Mary, “if a family didn’t have sugar or tea or bannock, we’d give it to them.
 Today we don’t see that anymore.
 Today life sucks because there’s no respect.”

-A few days later I visited the nursing home with a translator and met one of the tenants, an 83 year-old woman in a wheel chair named Udloriaq Ineak.
+A few days later I visited the nursing home with a translator and met one of the tenants, an 83-year-old woman in a wheelchair named Udloriaq Ineak.
 She was a shrunken toothless thing, in fuzzy magenta slippers and teal sweatpants, with watery blue eyes and arms bruised and swollen from diabetes.
-Jars of jam decorated her nightstand and completed puzzles decorated her walls; a parrot, dogs of the world and Christie Brinkley, sitting on her haunches in a field of flowers.
+Jars of jam decorated her nightstand and completed puzzles decorated her walls; a parrot, dogs of the world, and Christie Brinkley sitting on her haunches in a field of flowers.

 Udloriaq was born in the Baffin Island community of Kimmirut but at age four moved to a hunting camp outside town, living more like the Inuit always had.
 At 14 she married, not for love or because her family wanted a dowry but for food.
 “I used to go hungry,” she said.
 “After I got married, I never went hungry.”
 Her husband hunted by dogsled.
-One day while he was gone a polar bear came by the tent.
+One day, while he was gone a polar bear, came by the tent.
 She had two young girls at the time and although she had a gun, she didn’t try and shoot the bear, she just watched it.
 “I had no fear,” said Udloriaq.
 She had been through too much.
-In the early 1950s famine and disease struck and Udloriaq was one of the few people who remained healthy.
+In the early 1950s, famine and disease struck and Udloriaq was one of the few people who remained healthy.
 She became a nurse to the entire community, helping the dying die with dignity, helping the almost dead back to life.
 These days, she relished the easy-going life of the home.
-There was a washroom, a laundry room, a kitchen and nurses on call 24 hours a day.
+There was a washroom, a laundry room, a kitchen, and nurses on call 24 hours a day.